thefunmisols/12-Month-Financial-Forecast-and-Scenario-Analysis-Brief/README.md

 -Repeating numbers and making sure to add the interpretation

--I made sure to consider all the factors above as these are the common mistakes made during forecast and scenario analysis
+I made sure to consider all the factors above as these are the common mistakes made during forecast and scenario analysis